Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 </details>

 # Sudo does not probe interfaces
-  - Probes of all kinds are bad, what can i say
+  - This is another one of those common sense practices.

  <details>
     <summary>Answer:</summary>